-The Company's cash reserves will not be sufficient for the Company to initiate its planned U.S. Phase I, or, if approved, Canadian Phase I, clinical trials, or to fully fund its existing European Phase I/II clinical trial with L-DOS47 in Poland and the Company's other ongoing research and development, operating activities, working capital or capital expenditures for the next twelve months.
+The Company's cash reserves will not be sufficient for the Company to fully fund its existing European Phase I/II clinical trial with L-DOS47 in Poland or the planned commencement of its U.S. Phase I trial or any of the Company's other ongoing research and development, operating activities, working capital or capital expenditures for the next twelve months.